CeilingFanGuides

 • They can be placed in corners or against walls to save space.

-• They can be moved around easily to create different airflow patterns.
+• The airflow can be adjusted easily to create different airflow patterns.

 Check out this amazing pedestal fan we shortlisted for you: